Rogue PvP Mechanics 1/3: Energy

 – Tip 1: Pooling your energy does not mean that you have to wait until the cap.
 Otherwise, the energy regenerated over your cap (100/110/120) would be wasted.
 So make sure to always use some abilities when you’re near the maximum energy cap.
 There are many options: you can refresh or stack a poison, use Hemorrhage, or even Slice and Dice if you are preparing a Vanish+Cheapshot+KidneyShot for example, that is completely up to you.

 – Tip 2: A great way to manage your energy properly is with no doubt to use an addon that tracks your energy ticking.
 Back in the day, players would be using EnergyWatch.
-On Classic BC we do not have a list yet to share but we’ll update this article once we’ve got some safe download links to share.
+On Classic BC there are several weak auras to do the job.
+We’ll share links sooner.